dangbroitsdon/LucraftCoreIDExtender/README.md

 # Lucraft ID Extender
-Extends the Superpower ID Limit for Lucraft:Core using Mixins.
+Mixin Mod that extends the ID Limit for Registered Superpowers in Lucraft: Core